Covid 19 coronavirus: New Hawke's Bay case travelled internationally

 Covid-19 symptoms include a cough, high temperature, runny nose, sneezing or shortness of breath.

-Dr Eyre said public health's focus remained on contact tracing to identify anyone that may have come into contact with passengers or crew from the Ruby Princess cruise ship, which docked in Napier on 15 March.
+Eyre said public health's focus remained on contact tracing to identify anyone who may have come into contact with passengers or crew from the Ruby Princess cruise ship, which docked in Napier on March 15.

-"Anyone who believes they were in close contact with Ruby Princess passenger or crew and have developed Covid-19 symptoms in the past fortnight are strongly advised to contact their GP so they could be assessed for referral to a Community-Based Assessment Centre (CBAC) for testing," Dr Eyre said.
+"Anyone who believes they were in close contact with Ruby Princess passenger or crew and has developed Covid-19 symptoms in the past fortnight is strongly advised to contact their GP so they could be assessed for referral to a Community-Based Assessment Centre (CBAC) for testing," Eyre said.

 She reminded people that they needed an appointment at a CBAC before they could be assessed.

-People are also able to call Healthline's free 24/7 dedicated COVID-19 number on 0800 358 5453 for advice.
+People are also able to call Healthline's free 24/7 dedicated Covid-19 number on 0800 358 5453 for advice.
 Interpreters are available on request.

 On Wednesday there were 61 new confirmed and probable Covid-19 cases in New Zealand, Director of Public Health Caroline McElnay said.